spring-projects/spring-integration-aws/README.md

 ````

 The `SqsMessageDrivenChannelAdapter` exposes all `SimpleMessageListenerContainer` attributes to configure and one an
-important of them is `deleteMessageOnException`, which is `true` by default.
-Having that to `false`, it is a
+important of them is `messageDeletionPolicy`, which is set to `NO_REDRIVE` by default.

-responsibility of end-application to delete message or not on exceptions.
-E.g. in the error flow on the
+Possible values are:

+- `ALWAYS` - Always deletes message automatically.
+- `NEVER` - Never deletes message automatically.
+- `NO_REDRIVE` - Deletes message if no redrive policy is defined.
+- `ON_SUCCESS` - Deletes message when successfully executed by the listener method (no exception is thrown).

-`error-channel` of this channel adapter.
-For this purpose a `AwsHeaders.RECEIPT_HANDLE` message header must be used
-for the message deletion:
+Having that to `NEVER`, it is a responsibility of end-application to delete message.
+For this purpose a `AwsHeaders.RECEIPT_HANDLE` message header must be used for the message deletion:

 ````java
 MessageHeaders headers = message.getHeaders();